Back to top

 android:layout_height="wrap_content" />

-This layout file, called activity_listviewexampleactivity.xml is used in the following code.
-This example shows the usage of the ListView view.
-It includes the removal of list items and uses animations for the removal.
+The following example shows the usage of the ListView view in an activity.
+It uses a default layout from the Android platform for the row layout.
+It also demonstrates the removal of list items and uses animations for the removal.

 package com.vogella.android.listview.withanimation;